 FastPass+ is a decent system and has a lot of advantages to it, but it offers a lot of problems for what is going on with this health crisis and makes it harder for Disney to operate the way they want to after the parks reopen.

-Rumors were swirling for a while that Disney was going to move to the Virtual Queue system, but they’ve since announced that the Virtual Queue won’t be used during the reopening phase either.
+Rumors were swirling for a while that Disney was going to move to the Virtual Queue system, but except for Rise of the Resistance, they haven’t been using that during the reopening phase either.

-Disney plans on using the additional queue space that FastPass+ takes up, in order to manage capacity for the attractions throughout the Disney Parks.
+Instead, Disney has been using the additional queue space that FastPass+ takes up, in order to manage and provide extra capacity for the attractions throughout the Disney Parks.

 Remember that Disney is enforcing distancing between guests while visiting Disney World and this is especially important in the ride queues.
-Since Disney is installing signs on the ground spaced at least 6 feet apart, it means a lot of space is going to be taken up and fewer guests will be able to fit in the queues than normally would.
+Since Disney has installed signs on the ground spaced at least 6 feet apart, a lot of space is being taken up, and fewer guests are able to fit in the queues than normally would.

 By getting rid of FastPass+, they can now use that real estate to space out guests properly and control guest flow.